philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 If CSS variables were *just* a way to reference stored values, and they didn't offer anything above and beyond what we can already do with preprocessors, there would be little reason for them to exist (and no reason to have the syntax they do).

 But the reality is CSS variables can do *so much* more than that.
-In fact, I think it does them a disservice to call them variables at all.
+In fact, I think it does them a disservice to even call them variables at all.
 They're custom properties, which gives them an entirely different set of superpowers.

-In this post I'm going to highlight some of the limitations of preprocessor variables and show how none of those limitations apply to custom properties I'll also demo some of the new design patterns that custom properties will enable: things like responsive, cascading properties and contextual styling via React-style, one-way data flow.
+In this article I'm going to highlight some of the limitations of preprocessor variables and show that these limitations don't apply to custom properties.
+I'll also demo some of the new design patterns that custom properties will enable: things like responsive, cascading properties and contextual styling via React-style, one-way data flow.

 ## The limitations of preprocessor variables

-Preprocessors can do some pretty amazing things.
-Even if you know that they ultimately just spit out raw CSS, they call still feel magical at times.
+CSS preprocessors can do some pretty amazing things.
+Even if you know that they ultimately just spit out raw CSS, they can still feel magical at times.

-That being said, they definitely have their limitations, and sometime the appearance of dynamic power can make these limitations surprising, especially to new users.
+That being said, they definitely have their limitations, and sometimes the appearance of dynamic power can make these limitations surprising, especially to new users.

 ### Preprocessor variables aren't live

 Perhaps the most common example of a preprocessor limitation that surprises new users is the inability to define variables or use `@extend` inside a media query.

-Since this post is about variables, I'll focus on that one:
+Since this article is about variables, I'll focus on the former:

 ```scss
 $gutter: 1em;